jitsi/jiwer/README.md

-# Simularity error measures for automatic speech recognition
+# JiWER: Similarity measures for automatic speech recognition evaluation

 This repository contains a simple python package to approximate the Word Error Rate (WER), Match Error Rate (MER), Word Information Lost (WIL) and Word Information Preserved (WIP) of a transcript.
 It computes the minimum-edit distance between the ground-truth sentence and the hypothesis sentence of a speech-to-text API.